rails/rails/guides/source/getting_started.md

 end
 ```

-This controller defines a single action, or "method" in common Ruby terms,
-called `index`.
-This action is where we would define any logic that we would
-want to happen when a request comes in to this action.
-Right at this moment, we
-don't want this action to do anything, and so we'll keep it blank for now.
+The `index` action is empty.
+When an action does not explicitly render a view

-When an action is left blank like this, Rails will default to rendering a view
+(or otherwise trigger an HTTP response), Rails will automatically render a view
-that matches the name of the controller and the name of the action.
-Views in a
+that matches the name of the controller and action.
+Convention Over
-Rails application live in `app/views`, and so the default view for this action
-is going to be `app/views/articles/index.html.erb`.

-Open the `app/views/articles/index.html.erb` file in your text editor.
-Delete all
-of the existing code in the file, and replace it with the following single line
-of code:
+Configuration!
+Views are located in the `app/views` directory.
+So the `index`
+action will render `app/views/articles/index.html.erb` by default.

+Let's open `app/views/articles/index.html.erb`, and replace its contents with:

 ```html
 <h1>Hello, Rails!</h1>
 ```

-If we go back to our browser and make a request to
+If you previously stopped the web server to run the controller generator,
+restart it with `bin/rails server`.
+Now visit <http://localhost:3000/articles>,
-<http://localhost:3000/articles>, we'll see our text appear on the page.
+and see our text displayed!

 ### Setting the Application Home Page